MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/help-topics/2019/depwiz/ms.lync.dep.DeploySchemaPrepIntro.md

 ---
 # <a name="prepare-schema-intro"></a>Preparar esquema (introducción)

-Para iniciar la tarea para ampliar el esquema de Skype Empresarial Server, empiece en la página **Preparar** esquema.
+To start the task to extend the schema for Skype for Business Server, you begin on the **Prepare Schema** page.
 Haga clic en **Siguiente** para continuar con la preparación del esquema.